Hrispii/sql-data-warehouse/README.md

 ## 🚀 Getting Started

 ### 🧩 Requirements:
-- SQL Server (Express or Developer edition)
+- PostgreSQL (Express or Developer edition)
-- SQL Server Management Studio (SSMS)
 - Git (to clone and version the project)

 ### ⚙️ Steps to Run: